ntd/xsettings/README.md

-XSettings provides a simple persistent storage backend for a specific set of variables in [open62541](https://github.com/open62541/open62541) based OPC/UA servers.
-It is implemented in the simple way I know of, i.e. directly mmap()ing the struct containing all variables to a binary file.
+XSettings provides a basic persistent storage backend for a specific set of variables in [open62541](https://github.com/open62541/open62541) based OPC/UA servers.
+It is implemented in the simplest way I know of, i.e. directly mmap()ing the struct containing all variables to a binary file.
 Any time a variable changes, the mapped memory is msync()ed **asyncrhronously**, so this code can be used in real-time contexts.